tencent-quantum-lab/tensorcircuit/README.md

 For contribution guidelines and notes, see [CONTRIBUTING](/CONTRIBUTING.md).

-For developers, we suggest to first configure a good conda environment.
+For developers, we suggest first configuring a good conda environment.
 The versions of dependence packages may vary in terms of development requirements.
 The minimum requirement is the [TensorNetwork](https://github.com/google/TensorNetwork) package.
-[Dockerfiles](/docker) may also be helpful for building a good development enviroment.
+[Dockerfiles](/docker) may also help build a good development environment.